-In partnership with our generous donors and supporters, Community Foundation for Southern Arizona has awarded over $2.2 million in COVID-19 relief funding since March 2020.
+With our generous donors, partners, and supporters, Community Foundation for Southern Arizona has awarded over $3.5 million in COVID-19 relief funding since March 2020.

 Funding has provided essential food assistance to youth and seniors, PPE supplies to healthcare workers, laptops to students so they can continue to learn, and safe childcare options so that first responders and teachers can continue to work.
 Hundreds of families have received housing and rental assistance, and local nonprofits have been able to innovate and adapt and continue providing critical services to our community.